Perl-Apollo/Corinna/rfc/attributes.md

 The above will delegate `->exists($key)` and `->delete($key)` to the object held by `$cache`.

-### Even-sized List of Key/Value Pairs

-Use this to rename the delegated methods.
-The keys are the new names and the values are the delegated object's original method names.
+You can rename delegated methods by providing identifiers for the method the attribute will handle and for the delegated object's original method name, separated by a colon.
 In the following example, we are renaming `exists` to `has_key`, but retaining the other method name.

 ```
 use Hash::Ordered;
 has $cache :handles(
-    has_key => 'exists',
-    delete  => 'delete',
+    has_key:exists, delete
 ) = Hash::Ordered->new;
 ```

-### Delegate All Unknown Methods
+#### Delegate All Unknown Methods

 As a special workaround for not being able to inherit from non-Corinna objects, we have a special `handles(*)` syntax.
 This means that unless